rix1337/docker-ripper/README.md

 _Note that these optional scripts must be of the specified name, have executable permissions set, and be in the same directory as `ripper.sh` to be executed._

+### How do I rip from multiple drives simultaneously?

+Simple: run multiple containers of this image, passing through each separate drive accordingly.

 ### How do I output AAC audio for CDs rather than FLAC and MP3?

 In the ripper.sh file, search for the line that calls `ripit`.
 Replace `-c 0,2` with: